 What to Expect During Your Appointment at Wills Eye Ocular Genetics Service

 Wills Eye Ocular Genetics is located on the 12th floor, Suite 1210, in Pediatrics and Ocular Genetics.

 Paid parking is available in our parking deck at 9th and Walnut Streets (entrances on 8th Street or 9th Street just south of Walnut Street, or on Walnut Street between 8th and 9th streets).
 A patient parking discount is available with validation in the clinic or on the 7th floor.
-We are also within walking distance of the Market East station at 12th and Market Streets and the PATCO High Speed line at 9th and Locust Streets.
+We are also within walking distance of SEPTA's Jefferson Station at 11th/12th and Market Streets and the PATCO High Speed line at 9th and Locust Streets.

 Maps, directions and parking

 Please try to arrive 30 minutes before your scheduled appointment time to register and complete paperwork.
 Patients arriving late may need to be rescheduled for another day.

 *Please be aware that the Ocular Genetics clinic has a waiting list of several months.
 Failure to cancel in a timely manner may delay your rescheduled re-appointment for many months and prevent another patient in need of care from being seen.

 If you are unable to make your appointment, please let us know NO LATER than 2 weeks beforehand.

 As Wills Eye is a world renown academic training center, trainees of various levels from around the world may be involved in the patient’s care.
 Wills Eye is one of very few Ocular Genetics training programs in the world.
 Every patient will have unlimited time with the attending Ocular Geneticist, Dr. Levin.